Cregan Cottage Ref 15209

 |Furniture||Single beds (1), Double beds (2)|

-Oil central heating with solid fuel stove in sitting area.
+Oil central heating with solid fuel stove.
 Electric oven and hob, microwave, fridge, fridge/freezer and washing machine in utility, TV with Freeview, CD/radio.
 Fuel and power included in rent Apr-Oct inclusive, €25 supplement payable directly to owner Nov-March inclusive.
 Fuel for solid fuel stove inc. in rent all year round.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 4 cars.
 Lawned front garden with water feature, rear patio with furniture and BBQ.
-One well-behaved pet welcome.
+One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 3 miles.

 The West of Ireland conjures up many images; thatched, whitewashed cottages, a flock of sheep on a narrow road, an emerald green field with a stone wall, or the Atlantic waves crashing into towering cliffs and rocky shores.